 Admit-Deny Hearing & Evidentiary Hearing

 You will be asked by the court if you want to admit or deny that you have violated your probation.
 If you go ahead and admit the violation the judge will consider and then impose consequences.
 Here, mitigating factors, those in your favor, can be presented to the judge to influence the sanction.
 This is best done by a Minnesota probation violations attorney who knows what to ask for and how to push for the best outcome, making your life easier.

 If you deny that you violated your probation, then an evidentiary hearing will be held.
 This is a hearing before the judge in which evidence that you did or didn’t violate your probation is presented.
 If it is found that you did violate your probation, a penalty will be imposed.
 If the court finds that you didn’t violate your probation, you will continue on as you have for the remainder of your probation.

 Before you ever admit or deny anything, you need to speak with an attorney first.
 There are consequences for each and you need the proper advice and representation of an attorney who knows the probation violation laws in Minnesota.
 Only then can you make the right decisions regarding your case.

-Facing a probation violation on your own can be difficult and lead to dangerous consequences.
+Facing a probation violation on your own can be difficult and may lead to dangerous consequences.
 If you or someone you know has been accused of violating probation, it is important to speak with a skilled defense lawyer.
-With aggressive representation by your side you can receive the best possible outcome.
+With aggressive representation by your side, you can receive the best possible outcome.
 The attorneys at Sieben Edmunds know the latest Minnesota laws and have the experience that you need to protect your rights and help you move on with your life.